Ixekizumab

 Use with phototherapy (light therapy)

-Ixekizumab should not be used while receiving light therapy (PUVA) for psoriasis.
+Ixekizumab should not be used while having light therapy (PUVA) for psoriasis.

 Vaccines

-• While being treated with ixekizumab you should not be immunised with ‘live’ vaccines such as:
+• While being treated with ixekizumab you should have ‘live’ vaccines such as:

 MMR (measles, mumps and rubella), Varicella vaccines (Chicken pox/Shingles), OPV (oral polio virus), BCG (Bacillus Calmette Guerin), Japanese Encephalitis or Yellow Fever.
 Talk with your rheumatologist before receiving any vaccines.